- PGCE Secondary Geography

 See 'What we look for in potential students' for more information.

-Become a Secondary Geography teacher through our Ofsted Outstanding rated programme.
+Become a Secondary Geography teacher through our "Outstanding" teacher training PGCE.

-- Develop your ability to teach pupils aged 11-16 to meet the QTS Standards.
+- Develop your ability to teach pupils aged 11-16 to meet the QTS teacher training standards.

 - Undertake university-based education for planning, teaching and assessing the post-16 age range.